a0m0rajab/Open-FSMVU/docs/Thesis/README.md

 I decided to list this section to make it easier to check and read.

+#### Turkish Lanuage Checker

+I am a faster typer in english yet when you change the language to turkish, I find it hard to find the places of letters since I am not using it everyday and it has a different layout than english that's why I have used [Turkish character](https://www.turkcekarakter.com/) website to fix my errors and google docs corrector.

 #### LaTeX

 I fall in love with latex since it makes it easier for you to focus on the writing itself and forget the design.
 I have used the [overleaf webiste](https://www.overleaf.com/) to generate my latex and take care of few things.